PalisadoesFoundation/talawa-api/README.md

 4. ACCESS_TOKEN_SECRET
 5. REFRESH_TOKEN_SECRET

+If you are running mongodb locally only the MONGO_DB env var is necessary.
+MONGO_USER and MONGO_PASSWORD are only necessary if you are connecting to a hosted instance of mongodb using atlas and you replace the connection string currently being used in the db.js file.

 # Image Upload

 To enable image upload functionalities create an images folder in the root of the project